 Karl, Eleanor, and their daughter, Irina, arrive from New York City in the wake of Karl’s infidelity to start anew.
 Karl tries to stabilize his flailing art career.
 Eleanor, a successful commercial novelist, eagerly pivots in a new creative direction.
 Meanwhile, twelve-year-old Irina becomes obsessed with the brutal murders that occurred in the house years earlier.
 And, secretly, so does her mother.
 As the ensemble cast grows to include Louis, a hapless salesman in a carpet warehouse who is haunted by his past, and Sam, a young woman newly reunited with her jailbird brother, the seemingly unrelated crime that opened the story becomes ominously relevant.

 Hovering over all this activity looms a gradually awakening narrative consciousness that watches these characters lie to themselves and each other, unleashing forces that none of them could have anticipated and that put them in mortal danger.
 Broken River is a cinematic, darkly comic, and sui generis psychological thriller that could only have been written by J. Robert Lennon.

 PRAISE FOR THE BOOK

-When: Sunday, August 6, 2017, 4:00 to 5:30 pm
+When: Sunday, October 22, 2017, 4:00 to 5:30 pm

 How Much: $18 + tax.
-Each participant will receive one paperback copy of The Love Affairs of Nathaniel P., which will be available for pickup at Her Bookshop.
-(It’s highly recommended that you pick up your copy at our current location before it closes on June 26, as we do not have a definitive opening date for our new one.)
+Each participant will receive one paperback copy of Broken River, which will be available for pickup at Her Bookshop when the shop reopens later this month.
 Wine and light snacks will be served, and participants will also receive 10% off purchases at Her Bookshop the day of the event.

 Better Off Read is a collaboration between Her Bookshop and The Porch, Nashville’s independent center for writing.